vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Yuvarāja; bad y, to be kept confined Vati; sūdra as 765; who could be a 117; eldest son or younger brother

-765; whether he could beg for food of a reigning king became 116 ; from all varnas 957; rule abont his emoluments of 117; entrusting abode for the night 959-60.
+765; whether he could beg for food of a reigning king became 116 ; from all varṇas 957; rule abont his emoluments of 117; entrusting abode for the night 959-60.

 powers to 117; not generally Yatidharmasangraha 929n, 9600.